harryho/kube-cluster-in-5mins/README.md

 ## Prerequisites

 * You have a Linux machine in place.
 Physical or virtual machine doesn't mather.
-* Only the Ubuntu Server 16+, 18+ or CentOS 7 have been tested.
+* The Linux OS is supposed to be one of folllowing distroes: the Ubuntu 16+, 18+ or CentOS 7.
 * Internet is available on your machine